NirjanaBarua/ToySafari/README.md

 # ToySafari

 Welcome to **ToySafari**, a delightful platform to explore and manage kids' toys.
-The website offers several exciting features like viewing toys by category, adding and managing toys, and exploring toy details, all with a focus on user interaction and security.
+The website offers several exciting features like viewing toys by category, adding and managing toys, exploring toy details, all with a focus on user interaction and security and much more.

 ## Features